-The primary investigator from Michigan Tech for the IRB process is Rich Elenich, director of Institutional Analysis at Michigan Tech.
+The primary investigator from Michigan Tech for the IRB process is Rich Elenich, director of Institutional Research at Michigan Tech.
 An IRB application was submitted for the project and was approved.

 Why is this a population survey and not a sample survey?

 The survey will be administered to all students, faculty, and staff at Michigan Tech.
 Climate exists in micro-climates, so creating opportunities to maximize participation is important as well as maximizing opportunities to reach minority populations.
 Along these lines, the consultant has recommended not using random sampling as we may “miss” particular populations where numbers are very small (e.g., Native American students).
 Since one goal of the project is inclusiveness and allowing invisible “voices” to be heard, this sampling technique is not used.
 In addition, randomized stratified sampling is not used because we do not have population data on most identities.
 For example, Michigan Tech collects population data on gender and race/ethnicity, but not sexual orientation.
 A sample approach could miss many groups.

 What is campus climate?